-Once Maxine is now brumation!
-Take part in our annual Mojave Maxine Contest and predict when she will make her 2017 debut.
+Maxine is almost in brumation!
+Take part in our annual Mojave Maxine Contest and predict when she will make her 2018 debut.
 Students (K-12) in nine southern California counties have the opportunity to participate in the contest.

 Desert tortoises have high-domed carapaces, round, stumpy hind legs and flattened, front legs covered with large rigid scales to protect them from moisture loss.
 A forward extension of the plastron – the gular shield – is longer in males than in females and the plastron is concave on males and flat on females.